-Full disclosure: Below are a bunch of activities that I include in my Valentine’s Day pack (which is a total steal at only $5), and a freebie!
+Full disclosure: Below are a bunch of Valentines Day activities for elementary students that I include in my Valentine’s Day pack (which is a total steal at only $5), and some freebies!
 Because of the huge number of activities included, it can work great for centers.
 Centers are always fun and motivating for students since they get to choose what activity they complete!

 1. VALENTINE’S DAY GLYPHS

 I constantly hear from teachers about how much their students love glyphs!
 They are also great way to learn a little bit about your students while having them create an adorable craft to hang on a classroom bulletin board or take home to showcase on the fridge.
 Below is an adorable Love Bug glyph, and the Valentine’s Day pack also includes a Box of Chocolates glyph!

 They also lend themselves perfectly to creating individual bar graphs (or one large classroom bar graph) and analyzing authentic classroom data.